 I’ve attended master performance clinics with The Art Ensemble of Chicago, John Abercrombe, Branford Marsalis, and Michael Brecker.
 I’ve performed as a solo tenor for an honors choir performance for the Catholic Cardinal of Los Angeles, was hand selected by Roger Wagner to perform in a Master Choral performance in Los Angeles, and had the honor of being the music arranger and guitarist for the stage band - "The Starlighters" - at a large music event produced by Lou Wasserman and attended by Henry Mancini at the Celebrity Theater in Hollywood.

-While I've always continued to play music, my life took a left turn and spun me into a successful career in pharmaceuticals and marketing.
-After almost 20 years in sales, marketing, internet marketing, and sales training at BASF, Knoll Pharmaceutical, Glaxo Wellcome, Duke University, a few failed dot-coms, and a great 4 years as Acoustic Guitar Guru at Guitar Center Raleigh, I decided to form Backwoods Music Studio.
-Thanks to the support of my family, our terrific friends, the surrounding community, and very strong positive word of mouth, BMS has grown to more than we could have dreamed.
+While I've always continued to play music, my life took a left turn and spun me into a successful career in pharmaceutical sales, sales training, and internet marketing.
+After almost 20 years in sales, marketing, internet marketing, and sales training at BASF, Knoll Pharmaceutical, Glaxo-Wellcome (now GSK), Duke University, and a few failed dotcoms, as well as a great 4 years as Acoustic Guitar Guru at Guitar Center Raleigh, I decided to form Backwoods Music Studio.
+Thanks to the support of my family, our terrific friends, the surrounding community, and very strong positive word of mouth over 20 years, BMS has grown to more than we could have dreamed.
 400 plus students and still rockin'.